lyteword/chspurgeon-tod/volume-3/psalm-68.md

 **Verse 15-16.**

-1\.The superiority of the hill of Zion.
+1\.
+The superiority of the hill of Zion.

 (a) In fertility, to the hill of Bashan; to earthly pleasures.

 (b) In glory, to other hills; to human heights of learning and power.

-2\.The reason of that superiority.
+2\.
+The reason of that superiority.

 (a) The place of God's choice.